Best Data Science Bachelor’s Degrees (2023)

 Data science as a degree itself is not really that hot.
 21% of current data scientists own a concentration in the field.
 And, although the percentage is higher compared to 2019 (12%), Data Science is still very new as a discipline.
 That’s why it isn't widely offered in universities across the globe yet.

-The limited availability leads many students to pick one of the other related options, like computer science or statistics.
+The limited availability leads many students to pick one of the other related options, like computer science.
+Compared to the latter, data science isn’t as well-known as a degree.
+Hence, securing an internship or an entry-level job with a background in computer science vs. data science will be much easier.

-So, the most obvious choice, isn’t particularly the correct one, when it comes to picking a degree.
+So, the most obvious choice, isn’t necessarily the correct one, when it comes to deciding on a degree.

 Of course, the trend might shift within the next decade.
-But for now, data science as a degree is still playing catch up to the more popular options.
+But for now, the data science bachelor’s degree is still catching up to the more popular options.

-Currently, if we have a look towards the current job market, we’ll see some slightly different trends.
+Currently, if we have a look at the job market, we’ll see an interesting trend.

-This is especially true for companies looking for graduate-level employees.
+This is especially true for companies offering internships to graduate-level employees.
 In those cases, roughly 86% of all Data Science ads listed Mathematics, Statistics, or both among their desired concentrations.

 The shift in the trend comes from consulting companies not looking for Computer Science majors.

-Less than 30% of consulting companies listed Computer Science as the desired concentration for potential candidates.
+Less than 30% of consulting companies listed Computer Science as the desired data science bachelor’s degree for potential candidates.

 Once again, that can be attributed to the preference for great storytellers, high demand for understanding data analytics and economics… And maybe a bit of a prejudice against CS graduates.

 In general, computer science is the leader among current data scientists.
-However, stats and mathematics are what employers are looking for at the moment.
-Of course, this also has something to do with the emergence of high-level languages such as Python and R.
+Additionally, stats and mathematics are making waves among recruiters.
+Of course, this also has something to do with the higher level of technical expertise associated with languages such as Python and R.

-Either way, different aspects of data science search candidates from specific fields.
-Therefore, knowing which domain of data science you want to make a career is crucial for your choice of discipline.
+Either way, different aspects of data science appeal to candidates from different fields.
+Therefore, knowing which domain of data science you want to make a career in is crucial for your choice of discipline.
 And vice versa – if you have already graduated in a certain field, your transfer into data science may be already predetermined.

 Is the University Ranking More Important than My Degree?